31 Books Set in + About France

 A Moveable Feast by Ernest Hemingway

-You can’t have a list of books set in France without including Hemingway’s classic A Moveable Feast.
+You can’t have a list of books about France without including Hemingway’s classic A Moveable Feast.
 Here he recalls his days in France, holed up in his writing room, sharing meals and conversation with other writers, and walking through the beautiful streets of Paris.
-This book will make you want to go to Paris as soon as possible.
+This book made me want to go to Paris as soon as possible.
 For fans of memoirs (and don’t let the fact that it’s Hemingway intimidate you).

 My Life in France by Julia Child